 When someone is injured or killed due to a defective product, who is at fault?
 The manufacturer?
 The seller?
 How do you know?

 Product liability cases cover various instances of defective products, whether because of a manufacturing mistake, design defect, or insufficient warning label.

 Curious about product liability law in Indiana?
 Here are three facts you should know.

-- Two, product liability law covers a wide array of products.
+Product liability law covers a wide array of products.
 It can cover products made for children, such as child safety seats, cribs, and toys.
-It can apply to household products, such as perishable and nonperishable food, fans, batteries, or defective products.
+It can apply to household products, such as perishable and nonperishable food, fans, batteries, or other defective products.
 It can cover medical-related injuries, such as those from prescriptions, medical devices, medical implants, and birth control patches.
-It can apply to automobile tires, brakes, seatbelts, and other safety equipment
+It can also apply to automobile tires, brakes, seat belts, and other safety equipment

 If you think you or a loved one may have a product liability case, it is advisable to discuss the matter with an attorney.

-It is also advisable to save items that malfunctioned or did not work properly and any material related to the event: clothes, property, or pictures of the injured person.
+It is also advisable to save items that malfunctioned or did not work properly and any materials related to the event: clothes, property, and pictures of the injured person.
 It is also important to keep the packaging and paperwork that came with the product.
 These items will help an attorney identify the manufacturer responsible for the injuries.